opsone-ch/documentation/services/website.rst

 You can set custom PHP configurations trough the ``~/cnf/php.ini`` file.
 See the `PHP Documentation <http://php.net/manual/en/configuration.file.per-user.php>`__ for details.

+.. warning:: You have to reload php after changes with the ``php-reload`` shortcut

 ::

     memory_limit = 1G